lancs-gridpp/udptun/README.md

 # Configuration

 A configuration file is a YAML document with at least one of the following keys: `ingress` (for injecting UDP packets into a TCP tunnel) and `egress` (for extracting them from a tunnel, and redelivering as UDP).

+Suppose that, on the egress host `monitor.example.com`, you had five UDP sockets expecting datagrams.
+Summary traffic should go to one of them for local monitoring.
+Detailed traffic should go to another for local monitoring, and to one of the three others for external monitoring.
-A minimal egress-side configuration could be:
+The egress-side configuration could be:

 ```
 egress:
   destinations:
-    detailed-dest:
+    internal-summary:
+      host: localhost
+      port: 10000
+      ipv6: false
+    internal-detailed:
+      host: localhost
+      port: 10001
+      ipv6: false
+    shoveler-1:
+      host: localhost
+      port: 10002
+      ipv6: false
+    shoveler-2:
+      host: localhost
-      port: 6789
+      port: 10003
-  sockets:
-    detailed-socket:
-      udp:
+      ipv6: false
+    shoveler-3:
+      host: localhost
-        port: 8000
+      port: 10004
-      queues:
-        detailed: detailed-dest
+      ipv6: false
+  groups:
+    shoveler:
+      - shoveler-1
+      - shoveler-2
+      - shoveler-3
+  peers:
+    gw00:
+      - 10.20.30.1
+    gw01:
+      - 10.20.30.2
+    gw02:
+      - 10.20.30.3
   tunnels:
     main:
       tcp:
+	    host: monitor.example.com
         port: 9992
       channels:
-        0: [ detailed ]
+        0: [ internal-summary ]
+        1: [ internal-detailed, shoveler ]
 ```

-(The strings `detailed`, `detailed-socket` and `detailed-dest` are user-defined.
+(The strings `gw00`, `gw01`, `gw02`, `internal-summary`, `internal-detailed`, `shoveler-1`, `shoveler-2`, `shoveler-3` and `shoveler are user-defined.)
-Tunnel/socket names are used only for logging.)

-The example creates a TCP server socket on `localhost:9992`, and accepts connections on it.
+The example creates a TCP server socket on `monitor.example.com:9992`, and accepts connections on it, recognizing clients on hosts `10.20.30.1`, `10.20.30.2` and `10.20.30.3` under the user-defined names `gw00`, `gw01` and `gw02`, respectively.
+(Several addresses may be listed per name.)
 Encapsulated datagrams are received on these connections, and decapsulated.
+Each datagram is tagged with a 16-bit label and a 16-bit client id.
-Any labelled with `0` are then passed through a queue called `egress/detailed`.
+Any datagram labelled with `0` is sent to `localhost:10000`.
-A UDP socket is also created on `localhost:8000`, and datagrams extracted from the queue are sent through it to `localhost:6789`.

-Multiple destinations may be specified, along with multiple sockets with multiple queues to reference the destinations, and multiple tunnels to reference the queues.
+Any datagram labelled with `1` is sent to `localhost:10001` and one of the `shoveler` destinations, chosen by hashing on the peer name.

+Datagrams are sent from dynamically created local sockets.
+Datagrams from different peers or different client ids are sent from different sockets, so they will appear to have distinct identities when received by the various destinations.

-A minimal ingress-side configuration could be:
+On each of `10.20.30.{1,2,3}`, a corresponding ingress-side configuration could be:

 ```
 ingress: